143 Cognitive Science Building

 Linguistics.
 Students who elect a secondary specialization in linguistics should specialize either in the general area of syntax/semantics or in the general area of phonetics/phonology.
 Those who specialize in syntax/semantics should plan to take three courses in this area and one course in phonetics/phonology.
 Conversely, those who specialize in phonetics/phonology should plan to take three courses in this area and one course in syntax/semantics.
 The specific courses recommended will depend on the individual student’s interests and should be arranged in conjunction with the Department of Linguistics faculty liaison to the Cognitive Science Interdisciplinary Program.

 Philosophy.
 Students who elect a secondary specialization in philosophy will focus on philosophy of science, philosophy of mind, philosophy of psychology, philosophy of neuroscience, or philosophy of language, depending on their area of primary specialization.
-Courses suitable for this program include Philosophy of Language (Philosophy 234), Philosophy of Mind (Philosophy 236), Philosophy of the Cognitive Sciences (Philosophy 250A), and Seminar on Special Topics (Philosophy 285), which will frequently focus on issues relevant to cognitive science.
+Courses suitable for this program include Core Course in Philosophy of Mind (PHIL 207), Core Course in Philosophy of Language (PHIL 208), Philosophy of Language (PHIL 234), Philosophy of Mind (PHIL 236), Philosophy of the Cognitive Sciences (PHIL 250A), and Seminar on Special Topics (PHIL 285), which will frequently focus on issues relevant to cognitive science.
 The course sequence should be worked out with the student’s adviser.

-The cognitive science faculty offers a special seminar, Cognitive Science 200, that emphasizes the interdisciplinary approach to the field and that covers a variety of different problems, each from the perspective of several disciplines.
-All students are required to enroll in this seminar a total of six quarters while in residence; most students regularly attend the seminar even after fulfilling the requirement.
-Students may substitute a Cognitive Science Foundations course for a Cognitive Science 200.
-A maximum of two quarters may be substituted.
+The second requirement, in order to provide breadth in cognitive science, is to take three instances of Cognitive Science Seminar (COGS 200).
+COGS 200 emphasizes an interdisciplinary approach to the field and covers a variety of different problems, each from the perspective of several disciplines.
+The topics are ones of interest to the IDP program faculty or of interest to departmental or IDP PhD students, who may work with an adviser to suggest a topic and speakers for the quarter.
+All students are required to enroll in this seminar a total of three quarters while in residence; most students regularly attend the seminar even after fulfilling the requirement.
+Students may substitute another seminar of similar structure (e.g., COGS 260) for one of the three quarters.
+Students may take these three at any time during their graduate career.

 Students must complete any prequalifying and field requirements of their home department.